|Assessment Type||Assessment length / details||Proportion|

 On successful completion of this module students should be able to:

-1 Display a basic technical competence and a reasonable fluency in a broad range of media as appropriate to Printmaking, Interdisciplinary Thinking and Making, and Drawing.
+Display a basic competence and technical fluency in a broad range of media appropriate to Illustration, Interdisciplinary Practice and Fine Art drawing.

-6 Apply drawing techniques in order to record and respond to landscape in its broadest sense.
+Understand and apply drawing techniques in order to creatively explore, record and respond to landscape in its broadest sense.

 Using ‘landscape’ as the unifying theme complements the core art history module AH11520: Looking into Landscape: Reading, Researching, Responding which also runs during Semester 1.
 It reinforces the connection between history, theory and practice as well as provides a basis for project work, thus forming a more cohesive student learning experience.